maheshkhanwalkar/NioFlex/README.md

 # NioFlex
 Flexible NIO Server Building-Blocks for Java

-NioFlex allows developers to quickly create NIO-driven servers allowing for better scalibility than traditional blocking I/O servers.
+NioFlex allows developers to quickly create NIO-driven servers allowing for better scalability than traditional blocking I/O servers.

 The simple-to-use API allows rapid development that is hassle-free.
 It allows you to simply